Name: Cuscuta epithymum Murray

 Most Likely Confused with: C. epithymum can be confused with other species in the genus Cuscuta.
 Nine other species of Cuscuta occur in Michigan.
 Worldwide, C. epithymum is often confused with Cuscuta europea and Cuscuta epilinum, its closest relatives (2,4,7).
 It might also be confused with morning glories (Ipomoea), especially the thinner-stemmed species.

 Habitat Preference: C. epithymum is most commonly found growing on Red Clover or Thyme, but it may also parasitize other plants, including alfalfa.
 C. epithymum is most often found in agricultural areas throughout the warm and temperate regions of the world.
-However, it has also been reported in tropical areas of the world such as Fiji and Tahiti, among others.
-Because C. epithymum occurs throughout the world, it can live in many habitats.
-Its optimal germination temperature in a greenhouse is 15º C. In favorable conditions, this species is cabable of living throughout winter (1,3,5,10).
+However, it has also been reported in tropical areas such as Fiji and Tahiti, among others.
+C. epithymum occurs not only worldwide, but also in many habitats.
+Its optimal germination temperature in a greenhouse is 15º C. Under favorable conditions, this species is cabable of living through winter (1,3,5,10).

 Geographic Distribution in Michigan: C. epithymum is documented from Oceana, Calhoun, Hillsdale, Washtenaw, Macomb, and St. Clair counties (1).